Sue Wade OBE

 Matthew Ball is a government relations and communications consultant.
 He has led Public Affairs at both the General Medical Council and Nuffield Health, having also worked at Eversheds LLP and in the City.
 He has previously been involved with a mentoring project at Feltham YOI.
 Matthew is a member of the Campaigns Committee.

-Dr Neil Chakraborti is Reader in Criminology at the Department of Criminology, University of Leicester.
+Neil Chakraborti is a Professor of Criminology at the University of Leicester and Director of the Leicester Centre for Hate Studies.
+He is also an Adjunct Professor at the University of Ontario, Chair of Research for the Board of Trustees of the Howard League for Penal Reform, and Series Editor of Palgrave Hate Studies.
 He has published extensively in the fields of hate crime, victimisation, policing and diversity, and has conducted a wide range of research at a regional, national and international level, including projects commissioned by the Economic and Social Research Council, the Equality and Human Rights Commission, local authorities and policing agencies.

 Professor Penny Green